Things you can buy:

 The Driving Question Behind the Creation of the Long Count Calendar

 Let's go way back in time and imagine being a Maya skywatcher two thousand years ago.
 With excellent viewing conditions, which the Maya certainly had, we would clearly see the spectacular section of the sky containing the center of our Milky Way galaxy.
 Here we see a massive ball of bright lights with a dark swath intruding into it and this swath is called “the dark rift.”
 There is nothing else in the night sky that looks even remotely like this section of the sky.
-It is quite stunning and very intriguing.
+It is visually quite stunning and very intriguing.
 We would be drawn to it and stories would be created about it.
 For the Maya, the massive ball of bright lights at the center of the galaxy was seen as the pregnant belly of the mother of creation and the dark rift was seen as the birth canal.

 Here we are looking towards the bright center region of our Milky Way galaxy.

-The dark rift is easily visible.
+The dark rift is easily visible without a telescope.

 After careful observation, we would learn that the sun traveled across the dark rift in late November.
 It would do this once a year and each year it would do this a little bit closer to the day of the winter solstice.
 This would lead us to ask: what year in the distant future will have the sun in the middle of the galactic birth canal on the same day as the winter solstice?
-Our careful observations and calculations would show us that this special event would happen in the years around 2012.
+Our careful observations and calculations would show us that this interesting event would happen repeatedly - year after year - in the years around 2012.
 This is the obvious and natural way in which the Maya were attracted to a point in time over two thousand years in their future.
 Later in this essay, you will easily learn about the stunning precision that was required to make the Long Count calendar.
 And yes, I do mean stunning!

 For those of you who want a better understanding of why the sun travels across the dark rift, let's take a closer look at the way it works.